top of page

 (d) No. 32 style post and crosswire (the ‘sniper’ variant)

-Their only reported use in wartime action was with the co-axial BESA machine gun in the MkVII and MkVIII Churchill tanks, first used in action in 1944.
+Their only confirmed use in wartime action was with the co-axial BESA machine gun in the MkVII and MkVIII Churchill from 1944.
 Here their task was not pinpoint accuracy but a guide to laying down a beaten zone of fire in a given area.
-Before they went into action as a tank machine gun sight, the No.42 and No.53 scopes were experimentally used in 1944 trials as a potential simplified alternative No.32 scope on the No.4(T) sniper rifle.
-This may inform the otherwise undocumented date of issue of the Winchester Model 74 / No.42 scope to the Auxiliary Units.
+Before they went into action as a tank machine gun sight, the No.42 and No.53 scopes were, however, experimentally used in 1944 trials as a potential simplified alternative No.32 scope on the No.4(T) sniper rifle.
+This may inform the date of issue of the Winchester Model 74 / No.42 scope to the Auxiliary Units (although there is anecdotal evidence that at least one was issued before September 1942).
 While lacking the turrets of the No.32 scope that allowed for measured integral adjustment, it was hoped the sealed tube of the No.42 and No.53 scopes might avoid the problem of early No.32 scope models which could fog in humid conditions.
-Paired with the No.4(T) rifle, the trial overcome the lack of internal adjustment on the No.42 and No.53 scopes by using a specially-designed bracket that allowed adjustment for range and deflection for windage.
-The decision to abandon the experiment is significant for an assessment of any use of the No.42 scope on a .22 calibre rifle – for which no special mount was designed.
-It may be that discarded examples were passed on to the Auxiliary Units as it is unlikely they were part of a trial themselves.
+Paired with the No.4(T) rifle, the trial overcome the lack of internal adjustment on the No.42 and No.53 scopes only by using a specially-designed bracket that allowed adjustment for range and deflection for windage.
+The decision to abandon the experiment is significant for an assessment of any serious use of the No.42 scope on a .22 calibre rifle – for which no special mount was designed.
+It may be that discarded examples were then passed on to the Auxiliary Units, without any serious expectation that they would have to be used in action.

 bottom of page